ShiiRochi/wavesurfer-react/README.md

 ## Roadmap
  - [x] Easy plugin add and remove after mount*
  - [x] Typings: **PropTypes** vs Flow vs TypeScript
- - [ ] Make researches on webpack usage possibility and profit of such decision for bundling.
  - [ ] Reduce amount of spelling mistakes in readme.

 P.S.
 Tasks that are marked with start are in theory possible.